Lemonweir River – East Fork – Part 2

 - Butts Park/Lake Tomah to Forbes Road: 4.5 miles.

 - Butts Park to Lake Tomah Dam: 0.2 miles.
-A short paddle on Lake Tomah to reach the dam.
-Lake Tomah is a nice lake but nothing special.
+A quick paddle across Lake Tomah to reach the spillway.

 - Lake Tomah Dam to Memorial Park: 1.2 miles.
-A small sandy stretch with many downed trees to deal with.
+A narrow, sandy stretch with a high number of downed trees.

 - Memorial Park to Tomah Dog Park: 0.6 miles.
-A mostly open and pleasant stretch...but there is one large logjam that was a very difficult portage.
+Mostly pleasant and open, though one large logjam requires a very difficult portage.

 - Tomah Dog Park to Forbes Road: 2.5 miles.
-The first half contains many logjams, some of which are difficult portages.
-The second half is mostly open but does require two logjam portages.
+The first half is heavily obstructed; the second half is more open but still requires two logjam portages.

 - Forbes Road to County N: 6.9 miles.

 - Forbes Road to Cty ET: 1.6 miles.
-Nice stretch with good clarity and a sandy bottom.
-There is one logjam, but it wasn't too difficult to portage.
+A high-quality stretch with good clarity, a sandy bottom, and one manageable logjam portage.

 - County N to Excelsior Ave: 3.0 miles.
-The golf course is pretty open but the woods likely have a number of logjams....maybe 6-8.
+Open through the golf course, but the wooded sections likely contain 6-8 logjams.

 - Excelsior Ave to East/South Fork Confluence: 0.5 miles.
-Likely countless logjams.
+Likely riddled with countless logjams.